What are the keys to auditing debt?

 - Has the company guaranteed the debt of another entity?

-If control weaknesses exist, create audit procedures to respond to them.
-For example, if—during the walkthrough—we see that one person approves loans and deposits loan proceeds, then we will perform fraud-related substantive procedures.
+If control weaknesses exist, create audit procedures to address them.
+For example, if—during the walkthrough—we see that one person approves loans, deposits loan proceeds, and records the related debt, then we will perform fraud-related substantive procedures.

-As we saw with Enron many years ago, some entities try to move their debt to other entities.
-So auditors need to consider that a company may intentionally omit debt from its balance sheet.
+As we saw with Enron, some entities place their debt on another company’s balance sheet.
+(Enron did so using special purpose entities.)
+So auditors need to consider that companies can intentionally omit debt from their balance sheets.

 Additionally, mistakes can lead to errors in debt accounting.